m0xsec/dailybytes/content/posts/arch/index.md

 Default partition type.
 ```

-With our new paritions made, it si time to write the changes!
+With our new partitions made, it is time to write the changes!
 ```
 Command (? for help): w
 ```